Sydney to Adelaide Outback Road Trip

 Broken Hill outback at Sunset.
 Photo: Lorelei__ via IG

-Spectacular outback sunsets, art, a desert sculpture park, star-studded night skies and Victorian architecture are what await you in Broken Hill.
+Take a day off from the driving and enjoy Broken Hill and the surrounding landscapes.
+Spectacular outback sunsets, art, a desert sculpture park, star-studded night skies and Victorian architecture are all here in Broken Hill.

 - The Palace Hotel is a Victorian three story pub with an elaborate iron lace veranda.
 Inside, its walls are covered by kitsch landscape murals painted by Indigenous artist Gordon Wayne in the 1970s.